Festivals-App/festivals-documentation/ARCHITECTURE.md

    * Offer functionality to create, update, and delete festival and event data (CRUD operations), including administrative tools for managing this data.

 3. Validate Authentication Tokens and enforce Authorization:
-   * Verify the authentication tokens (e.g., API keys, JWT) issued by the Identity Server to ensure users are properly authenticated.
+   * Verify the authentication tokens (e.g., API keys, JWT) issued by the Identity Server to ensure requests are properly authenticated.
    * Implement token validation mechanisms to ensure only authenticated users can access protected resources.
    * Use the information provided by the Identity Server (such as user roles and permissions) to enforce role-based access control (RBAC).
-   * Ensure that users can only access or modify data according to their assigned roles (e.g., admins vs. regular users).
+   * Ensure that users can only access or modify data according to their assigned roles (e.g., admins vs. regular users vs. services).

 4. Connect to the Festivals Database:
    * Retrieve and store festival and event data in the database.